Foreign relations of China: Ukraine

-As part of the Soviet Union, Ukraine recognized the PRC in October 1949.
+As a part of the Soviet Union, Ukraine recognized the PRC in October 1949.
 After Ukraine gained independence from the Soviet Union in 1991, the two countries built formal diplomatic relations in 1992, and declared a strategic partnership in 2011.

 During the 2022 Russian invasion of Ukraine, China abstained in the related UN Security Council votes condemning Russia.
 The Ukrainian embassy issued a statement in Chinese condemning Russia on Weibo, which drew over 300 million views in a day.
 Chinese company NetEase has published anti-war videos from Chinese in Ukraine and Ukrainians in China.
 However, Beijing's failure to criticise Russia increased local hostility towards stranded Chinese in Ukraine.

 In September 2022, Li Zhanshu, the third highest-ranking member of the CCP Politburo Standing Committee, told a group of Russian legislators that the Chinese government "understands and supports Russia...on the situation in Ukraine".